Understanding the

 It's been quite a while since I last contributed to Firefox, so this task has been somewhat challenging.
 I had to learn everything from scratch, including downloading the source code, understanding the build process, and submitting my patch.

-The Bugzilla UI was changed, so it took some time to get used to the Bugzilla UI.
-Nevertheless, I‘ve managed through these steps and got the initial review from a reviewer. https://phabricator.services.mozilla.com/D193495
+The Bugzilla UI had changed, so it took some time to get used to it.
+Nevertheless, I've managed to work through these steps and received the initial review from a reviewer.

 https://developer.mozilla.org/en-US/docs/Web/HTML/Element/aside

-Efforts in Web Compatibility
+Efforts in web compatibility